zabbix/zabbix/src/go/plugins/oracle/README.md

     Plugins.Oracle.Sessions.Oracle19.Password=<PasswordForOracle19>
     Plugins.Oracle.Sessions.Oracle19.Service=orcl

-Then you will be able to use these names as the first parameter (ConnString) in keys instead of URIs, for example:
+Then you will be able to use these names as the first parameter (ConnString) in keys instead of URIs.
+For example:

     oracle.ping[Oracle12]
     oracle.ping[Oracle19]